This post may contain affiliate links. Please see our privacy policy for details.

 Is this freezer-friendly?

 Yes!
-You can freeze the leftovers without the heavy cream in individual freezer bags, thaw overnight, and reheat on the stovetop, adding heavy cream when serving.
+You can freeze the leftovers without the heavy cream in individual freezer bags, thawing overnight and gently reheating on the stovetop, adding heavy cream when serving.

 Easy Chicken Tikka Masala